cocos/cocos-docs/en/physics/physics-rigidbody.md

 rigidBody.setLinearVelocity(new math.Vec3(5, 0, 0));
 ```

-The rigid body component provides the ``setAngularVelocity`` interface, which can be used to change the rotation velocity.
+The rigid body component provides the ``setAngularVelocity`` interface, which can be used to change the angular velocity.

 ```ts
 rigidBody.setAngularVelocity(new math.Vec3(5, 0, 0));